 Operators of children’s residential facilities must hold a license granted by the Department for Child Protection.
 The license may be valid for up to 3 years and subject to conditions as stipulated by the department.
 The license will specify the maximum number of children that may reside in the licensed facility at any time, which will not be more than 12.

-In addition, the new laws also require directors of foster care agencies to have a child-related employment screening to work within the industry providing care and support for children and young people.
+In addition, the new laws also require directors of foster care agencies to have a working with children check to work within the industry providing care and support for children and young people.

 The Act provides for more stringent record keeping requirements.
 The Department for Child Protection has powers in relation to inspection of licensed facilities with the Department for Child Protection having the right to cancel a license should the operator appear to no longer be meeting the necessary requirements.